dskinner/damsel/README.md

 ### Filters

-There is basic support for filters (still undergoing testing).
+There is basic support for filters (still undergoing testing and changes).
 A filter in damsel is just another way of calling a function while also preserving indention of the inner content lines making this suitable for parsing other indention based markup.
+Once a filter has been processed, the lexer will parse the result, allowing for {actions}, damsel, syntax, or even a filter that returns a filter (which is utter madness).
+In time, a damsel template will facilitate custom functions, but included at the moment are js, css, and extends.

 ```
 %html